postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 <img alt="Private API List" src="https://assets.postman.com/postman-docs/private-api-network-list-v9.jpg"/>

 To review version-level details, select **>** on the right of the API version.
 You can review information about the API and the description.
 If you have an Editor role for the API, you can edit the schema or make changes to the API directly.
-You can view editors who have worked on the API and the workspace it currently exists in.
+You can view editors who have worked on the API and the workspace in which it exists.

 <img alt="API page in private network" src="https://assets.postman.com/postman-docs/private-network-api-view-v9.1.jpg"/>